By Vivek - April 19, 2020

-Group the People Given the Group Size They Belong To in Python
+Group People by Group Size in Python

 Problem: